gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 ingress-nginx-controller LoadBalancer   10.43.78.31     100.200.0.2     40s
 ```

-Set an A record in your DNS provider to `*.test.mycompany.com` to this EXTERNAL IP.
+Set an A record in your DNS provider to `*.your-preferred-domain.com` to this EXTERNAL IP.

+E.g.: if you dedicate every subdomain under `test.mycompany.com` to Gimlet, set the A record to `*.test.mycompany.com` to this EXTERNAL IP address.

-If you are using the nip.io dynamic DNS service, `*.100.200.0.2.nip.io` will be the domain name where you are going to access applications in this tutorial.
+If you are using the nip.io dynamic DNS service like I do in this tutorial, `*.100.200.0.2.nip.io` will be the domain name where you are going to access applications in this tutorial.
 Also, if you are using nip.io, now is the time to go back and reconfigure Nginx-s `tbd` value to `100.200.0.2.nip.io`.
+"Save components" to get the pull request, then merge to deploy it on the cluster.
+But you know the drill.

 ## Map your application to the domain name